Djrashhhh/Djrashhhh/README.md

 ## Hi, I'm Rodney ! 👋
 - 🔭 I’m currently building a ML model to automate administrative tasks
 - 💻 Currently learning about cloud technologies
 - 📈 I recently built an educational trading platform to help young people like me learn more about trading and capital markets.
-Chech it out [here](https://siminvestplatform.netlify.app/login)
+Check it out [here](https://siminvestplatform.netlify.app/login)
 - 💡 Fun fact: I am fluent in 3 languages and I am very good at memorizing flags and capital cities.

 ## Tech Stack